-Use our Partners in Education and Family Engagement Committee to improve awareness of the activities and events listed in the school parental involvement policy.
+Use our Partners in Education and Panther Family Advisory Committee to improve awareness of the activities and events listed in the school parental involvement policy.

 Collect feedback from parents at all events, place input card around the building and post suggestions form on the school website in order to respond to parents’ requests.